RodenPaul86/DocMatic/README.md

 ## Support

-I embarked on my journey as an independent developer, and DocMatic marked one of my initial ventures as I delved into the realm of Software Development almost 10 years ago.
-Witnessing its remarkable evolution since then has been truly inspiring.
-Amidst numerous side projects I've undertaken, DocMatic has remained my unwavering focal point.
+As an independent developer, I’ve worked on many apps over the years, but DocMatic is my latest creation.
+Bringing it to life has been an exciting journey, and I’m thrilled to see it grow.

-As I strive to uphold DocMatic with a continuous stream of innovative features, refinements, and meticulous bug fixes, I am genuinely touched by the unwavering support of my incredible community.
-Your backing would mean the world to me, ensuring that DocMatic continues to flourish.
+I’m committed to continuously improving DocMatic with new features, refinements, and bug fixes.
+The support from this amazing community means everything to me, and your backing helps ensure that DocMatic continues to evolve and thrive.

 <p><a href="https://www.buymeacoffee.com/paulRoden"> <img align="left" src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" height="50" width="210" alt="paulRoden" /></a></p><br><br>
 <br/>